iccsw/iccsw.doc.ic.ac.uk.2017/contents/faq.md

 There are a number of accepted submissions that are not truly "original work" (e.g., they have been previously presented in a longer format at a previous conference/workshop or accepted in a journal).
-If you paper is one of these submissions, we ask that you kindly revise your manuscript in the following way: please use ``\footnote{...}`` to add a footnote to your title.
+If your paper is one of these submissions, we ask that you kindly revise your manuscript in the following way: please use ``\footnote{...}`` to add a footnote to your title.
 Please include text similar to the following: